 Spicy foods can irritate the lining of both your stomach and oesophagus directly, but they may also weaken the LOS at the bottom of the oesophagus or alter the secretion of acid in the stomach which can all give rise to uncomfortable acid reflux.

 If you find you are sensitive to spicy foods, citrus fruits may also exacerbate your symptoms of acid reflux.
 The acidic nature of these foods may influence the LOS or alter the secretion of digestive juices.

 Chocolate is high in fat and may also have an influence on the LOS which can give rise to acid reflux and discomfort.

 If certain foods are able to relax the LOS then this means that your stomach is not fully closed off.
 As a result, the acidic contents are more likely to leak out and splash up into the oesophagus.

 Don’t forget about the drinks

-When it comes to alcohol, although some people find that a glass of wine after a busy day at work helps them relax, unfortunately it also relaxes the LOS between the oesophagus and stomach, making you more susceptible to indigestion!
+When it comes to alcohol, although some people find that a glass of wine after a busy day at work helps them relax, unfortunately it also relaxes the LOS between the oesophagus and stomach, making you more susceptible to reflux!
 As well as this, alcohol acts as an irritant to the cells lining your oesophagus, making it more sensitive to stomach acid in the first place – this can easily turn into a vicious cycle!

 Finally, what’s to be said about your favourite brew?
-Many people find that black tea aggravates indigestion but white tea or green tea does not affect them in this way.
+Many people find that black tea aggravates acid reflux but white tea or green tea does not affect them in this way.
 This is largely because black tea has higher levels of caffeine than its herbal counterparts, and also higher levels of tannins.
 Both of these components can irritate your stomach.